-- 4.6.1 Where it is considered not reasonably practicable to comply with the requirements of this document, permission to comply with a specified alternative should be sought in accordance with the deviation process set out in the Railway Group Standard Code. - 4.6.2 In the case where NTSN compliance is required for a new, renewed or upgraded vehicle or structural subsystem, the exemption process to be followed is set out in the Railways (Interoperability) Regulations 2011 (as amended).
+- 4.6.1 Where it is considered not reasonably practicable to comply with the requirements of this document, permission to comply with a specified alternative should be sought in accordance with the deviation process set out in the Railway Group Standard Code. - 4.6.2 In the case where NTSN compliance is required for a new, renewed or upgraded vehicle or structural subsystem, the process for any exemptions needed is set out in the Railways (Interoperability) Regulations 2011 (as amended).